nickihastings/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on Monday, 29th January, 2018

 ## Log
+### R1D11
+Better progress with the weather app.
+Wrote the ajax function to fetch the api data which works.
+Now updating the html with the new data.
+So far it knows my location and the temperature.
+Getting excited!
+Work in progress is here: https://codepen.io/nickihastings/full/payLxr/

 ### R1D10
 Seem to be going backwards with the weather app rather than forwards.
 Realised that any api keys I planned to use would be exposed on codepen to the public which I don't think is a good idea.
 So, probably going to use the Free Code Camp weather api which apparently is a mirror of the openweathermaps api but with no need for keys.
 (They should have said that at the start.)